fnogatz/swtparser.js/README.md

 Because this module uses the SWT structure files of [chessio/SWT-structure-files](https://github.com/chessio/SWT-structure-files), it supports the file versions provided by those structure information.
 Currently only team tournaments of SWT version 8.xx can be parsed.

-## Todo

-- Players can not be parsed in tournaments without any paired round
-- Creation of SWT file from given JSON tournament

 ## Licence

 	Copyright (c) 2012 Falco Nogatz (fnogatz@gmail.com)